-- Add strawberry puree, eggs and vanilla and beat until combined.
+- Add strawberry puree, jam, eggs and vanilla and whisk until combined.

-- Add flour, baking powder and salt and beat on low speed just until combined.
+- Add flour, baking powder and salt and stir just until combined.

 - Add 1" of water to a small pot and bring to a simmer over medium heat.